-Here's everything you need to know about ITV crime drama Grace.
+Here's everything you need to know about Grace season 2 on ITV.

 When is Grace on ITV?

-ITV’s Head of Drama Polly Hill said: “We are delighted to be adapting more of Peter James’ wonderful novels.
+ITV’s Head of Drama Polly Hill said of the second season: “We are delighted to be adapting more of Peter James’ wonderful novels.
 John Simm has brilliantly brought the much-loved Detective Superintendent Roy Grace to screen and there are many more cases for the audiences to enjoy.”